balassy/laser-temp-gun/README.md

 - Measures ambient and target object temperature with the MLX90614 infrared sensor.
 - Shoots a laser beam to mark the target object.
-- Powered by a 18650 battery.
+- Powered by a 18650 battery (Model A) or a LiFePO4 3.2V AA battery (Model D).
 - Measures battery level.
 - Displays measured data on the Wemos OLED shield.
 - Controlled by a Wemos D1 Mini microcontroller board.
-- Allows charging the battery via a TP4056 charger.
+- Allows charging the battery via a TP4056 charger (Model A).

 ## On this page